canjs/can-stache-bindings/docs/in-list.md

 @function can-stache-bindings.converters.boolean-to-inList boolean-to-inList
 @parent can-stache-bindings.converters
-@description Bind a boolean attribute, such as an `<input>` value to whether or not an item is in a list.
+@description A [can-stache.registerConverter converter] that binds a boolean attribute, such as an `<input>` value to whether or not an item is in a list.

 @signature `boolean-to-inList(item, list)`